AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 * **Course Record** - Collection of completed courses with grades for GPA calculation
 * **Review** - Student feedback and experiences shared about a specific course
 * **Rating** - Numerical evaluation of a course's quality, used to compute average ratings displayed to students
+* **ReviewCleaner** - A utility that removes corrupted/incomplete data from the review storage file.
+* **ReviewSyncManager** - A component that uses a shutdown hook to auto-save review data on application exit.
+*
 ## Instructions for manual testing

 ### Setting up the application